 I would suggest getting a piece of paper and just start writing out the thoughts that are in your head.
 This is an exercise that my 6th-grade chorus teacher taught me.
 You can set a timer if you would like or you can kind of just go and see where it goes.
 You’re going to write down legitimately every single word that pops into your head.
 You’re not going to stop writing…you’re going to not even pick up the pen.
 You’re just going to go.
 Even if you’re thinking something along the lines of, “I have no idea what to write right now”, you’re going to write down, “I have no idea what to write right now”.
 It seems weird but as you start going, the thoughts just start flowing onto that paper.

 Throughout this exercise, I would like for you to think about what your day today is like in school.
+What are your specific teacher problems?
 Think about things that rile you up…think about things that make you happy…think about the stuff that you’ve been procrastinating with or putting off or you can’t wait to get started or that you’re just completely inundated with.
 Try to keep your mind focused like that as you’re doing this experience.
 Your mind might wander onto something else as you do this…it’s okay.
 Write about that because subconsciously that might be the exact hang up that you have for why you’re feeling the way that you feel right now.

 When I take care of this particular activity myself, I usually do it for about 5 minutes.
 Sometimes I find myself going over and that’s fine; other times I find myself writing a lot of, “I’m not sure what to write right now”, but at the end, it gets it out of your brain and makes it tangible.
 I generally don’t reread it because I’m living it as I’m going through it, so that’s something that you would have to decide.
 If you want to go back and reread it, or if it’s cleansing enough that you know you have it out now, you can just crumple it up and throw it away.